Everything you need to know about hiring Salesforce consultants and developers in 2020

 When you consider hiring a person who will help you with Salesforce on a constant basis, it may be a good choice to opt for a local developer.
 It’s always beneficial to have a person who will be available to take care of ad-hoc and regular Salesforce tasks, especially if you need a person to be available in your office for facilitated communication.
 However, if you need to have one-time work done, it is not the best choice.
 On the bright side, this could be a local staff member who is familiar with your Salesforce development plan and knows all the peculiarities of your business needs.
 It will be much easier to delegate regular management.
 One more point to consider is the amount of money you are ready to spend.
 Regular staff members require much more investment in the working place, salary, and other regular expenses.

-According to Indeed, the average yearly Salesforce salary is $116,786.
+Indeed tells that the average yearly Salesforce salary is $117,618 (updated on Jul 10, 2020).
 Here’s a list of the states with the highest average annual salaries in the 2020 Salesforce job market: